riboviz/riboviz/docs/install.md

 > That's not an error!
 You just got an informative message saying that two of the base R packages couldn't be updated...
 > All of your Bioconductor packages end up in the first dir, which is writeable by you, and the base and core packages go in the second dir, which is only writeable by an administrator.
 You shouldn't be running R as an administrator, like ever, so it's common for you to get the message that you saw.
 If you really care to update the core packages, you can run R as an administrator, do biocLite, and then restart as a lower-permissioned user after the update.

-You can check that it is available e.g.
+You can check that it is available (your exact path may differ):

 ```bash
 ls ~/R/x86_64-pc-linux-gnu-library/3.4/Rsamtools/
 ```

-or:

 ```bash
 ls ~/R/x86_64-redhat-linux-gnu-library/3.5/Rsamtools/
 ```

-(your exact path may differ)

 ```
 DESCRIPTION  libs  LICENSE  Meta  NAMESPACE  NEWS
 ```

 **Troubleshooting: Cannot allocate memory**